Skip to main content

 Blown micro fiber cable technology offers great benefits for quick and easy incremental installations of cables.
 The capacity of the network can quickly be increased by inserting new cables in spare microducts when needed.
 The system also minimizes the number of fiber splice joints in the network compared to traditional cable solutions.
 The blown fiber technique guarantees high performance and reliability.

-Datacenters and 5G - Another not so obvious application of air blown technologies is for datacenter, 5G or other networks requiring high fiber count connections between two points.
-Sometimes several 1000-s of fibers are required and by using multiple cables blown into micro tubes, the installation will be faster and safer.
+Datacenters and 5G - Air-blown cabling is also well suited for data centers, 5G, or other networks requiring high fiber count connections between two points.
+Sometimes several thousand fibers are required and by using multiple cables blown into micro tubes, the installation will be faster and safer.
 It is also easier to build a redundant network.

 Note that blown fiber and micro tubes are equally suitable for outdoor use as well as indoor use.
 For indoor applications, flame retardant micro tubes are used.